learn-co-curriculum/uci-mod-1-responsive-layout/README.md

-# Responsive Layout
+# Constructing a Responsive Layout

-## Overview

-In this lesson we will show a practical strategy for adjusting layout wrappers and columns on different size devices.

-## Objectives
+## Problem Statement

-1. Alternate wrapper size between fixed and fluid at different screen sizes.
-2. Adjust column size and position to be responsive at different screen sizes.

-## Simple Responsive Layout Techniques

 Some of your website visitors will be viewing your website on large displays, such as big desktop computers or smart TVs; others might be viewing your website on small tablets and mobile devices.
 We want our website to look good on either, and we can use media queries to do just that.
-With only a few queries, we can set our website up to automatically switch between, say a _fluid_ layout for mobile devices and a _fixed_ layout for desktops.
+How can we set our website up to automatically switch between, say a _fluid_ layout for mobile devices and a _fixed_ layout for desktops, with only a few queries?

-### Using Wrapper Classes
+## Objectives

+1. Construct alternate wrapper sizes between fixed and fluid layouts
+2. Construct adjustable column properties for different screen sizes

+## Construct Alternate Wrapper Sizes Between Fixed and Fluid Layouts

 One common way to handle this adjustment in CSS is to use a _wrapper_ class, one class that wraps any and all core content of our site.
 If we want to make